We Look Wow

 Risk analysis:

-The second step of the threat modeling process is to determine how likely each identified risk is to occur.
+The second step of the threat modeling process is determining how likely each identified risk will occur.

 Risk response: